 The Future Promise of AMPP

-In Fall of 2013, students will have the option of taking our introductory audio production course "Listen and Capture".
+In Spring of 2014, students will have the option of taking our introductory audio production course "Listen and Capture".
 Listen and Capture is based on the VCU MHIS 382 Computers and Music course In Your Ear has offered for seven years.
 Over the years, In Your Ear has offered a variety of educational classes including Advanced Audio Production, Pro Tools training, and Foley.
 We are currently working to develop new curriculum employing ebook technology, and covering topics in visual media, and software development.